AlbertMarashi/modular-model-spec/src/spec.md

 The developer consuming an LLM API may enable or override additional capabilities as required by the developer’s use-cases to enable non-interactive and programmatic use.

-Latent model capabilities are activated with a combination of `developer` message prompting and system features such as inference pausing, and grammar sampling modes, and allowed or forced response formats specified by the developer.
+Latent model capabilities are activated with a combination of `developer` message prompting and system features such as inference halting on message format types or completion, and grammar sampling modes, and allowed or forced response formats specified by the developer.

 :::warning
 `user` messages **MAY NOT** enable capabilities such as response formats, and the model **SHOULD** be prevented from generating message formats which have not been explicitly allowed by the developer.